 As a 1099 shopper, you'll need to learn how to manage your taxes.

 After the new year starts, you'll receive your tax form in the mail.
-It's important not to forget about it or you risk owing more taxes than necessary.
-In this article, we'll go over exactly how to handle your Instacart 1099 self-employment taxes and avoid any costly mistakes that could waste your time or money.
+It's important not to forget about it or you risk a 1099 late filing penalty and owing more taxes than necessary.
+In this article, we'll go over exactly how to handle your Instacart 1099 self-employment taxes and any costly mistakes that could waste your time or money.

 When you deliver personal groceries for Instacart, since your employer can not control how you perform your services, you are not considered an employee but instead an independent contractor.
 This means you can work your own schedule and you are a freelancer.
 You'll get a 1099 from the company to reflect this and you will be responsible for keeping track of your earnings as well as reporting them to the IRS.

 Depending on the platform and how much you earned, you'll get two different forms.